tjtate/sparkpost-api-documentation/services/transmissions_api.md

   + num_rcpt_errors (optional, number, `3`) ...
 Maximum number of recipient errors that this call can return, otherwise all validation errors are returned.

-+ Request Create a Transmission Using Inline Email Part Content (application/json)
++ Request Create Transmission Using Inline Email Part Content (application/json)

     + Headers